pdevis/punpy/docs/sphinx/content/getting_started.rst

 Dependencies
 #############

-The hypernets_processor has the following dependencies:
+Punpy has the following dependencies:

 * Python (3.7 or above)
 * `numpy <https://numpy.org>`_